roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Ah...
 So that was Yugg-chan, the person at fault of interfering."

-Said Yuuyami, in a tones that included compassion​.
+Said Yuuyami, in a tones that included compassion.
 Lydia is the world's strongest of martial art, seventh _dan_ of _Kuga Ha Shinryu_ technique.
 Yggdrasil cannot win against her.
 Incidentally, Yuuyami is also seventh _dan_ holder.
 And this seventh _dan_ of _Kuga Ha Shinryu_ is equal the ability of Kizumari, the two masters, upon the time when they taught martial arts the demons of parallel reality.